cyber-vector/cyber-vector/README.md

 Push it, run the workflow once manually under the **Actions** tab, and the `output` branch + SVG will appear automatically within a minute or two.

-**2. Everything else** (banners, typing SVG, stats cards, streak stats, activity graph) is already wired to your real username `Vector-Dev11` — no further edits needed.
+**2. Everything else** (banners, typing SVG, stats cards, streak stats, activity graph) is already wired to your real username `cyber-vector` — no further edits needed.

 **3. Swap placeholders** — replace `youremail@example.com`, the Discord link, and the HTB/THM handles with your real ones.